• My Story

 A lovable and loving dog is a crucial fit for the family home, but you want to make sure that they’re giving and getting the appropriate kind of care.
 If you have particularly young ids, such as toddlers, then you might want to make sure that you choose a fitting companion for them.

-As such, there are some gentle and calm dog breeds (especially amongst the larger dogs as shown on this site such as the Bernese mountain dog or the Great Dane that are going to show the patience of a saint when your toddler comes rocking up to them and gets handsy.
+As such, there are some gentle and calm dog breeds (especially amongst the larger dogs such as the Bernese mountain dog or the Great Dane that are going to show the patience of a saint when your toddler comes rocking up to them and gets handsy.

 Of course, you want to make sure that you’re teaching your toddler to be gentle and not to tug on their ears or pet them too rough on the face, but you also want a dog that is likely to be patient enough for them to get to that stage.